mcejp/bmboot/UPGRADING.md

 This guide will list any breaking changes between versions.
 For a list of all changes, see CHANGELOG.md.

+## From 0.2

+- The FGC4 memory map has been adjusted.
+This should normally not affect the user, but requires all code to be rebuilt.

 ## From 0.1 to 0.2

 - The function `configureAndEnableInterrupt` has been removed.